Buying or Selling a Flour Milling Business – Selection and Deal Support by LARGOS

 Flour is one of the most widely consumed products in the world, used in the production of bread, pastries, pasta, dumplings, and various ready-made foods.
 This makes flour milling a highly profitable industry.
 In Ukraine, the profitability of flour production is driven by low raw material costs and minimal pre-processing requirements.
 The process is nearly waste-free and yields premium, first- or second-grade flour, along with valuable bran by-products.

 If you want to start generating income quickly, purchasing an operational flour mill with established technology is a smart move.
 LARGOS specialists will help you find the right facility and handle all aspects of the transaction.
+For sellers, we offer assistance in finding buyers and preparing the business for ownership transfer.

 The idea of purchasing a flour milling business is most often considered by agricultural enterprises and holding companies involved in grain production that seek to expand their operations.
 Entrepreneurs entering this sector should understand that even a small flour mill is a fully-fledged industrial facility.